mviereck/x11docker/README.md

 x11docker can run with standard system utilities without additional dependencies on host or in image.
 As a core, it only needs X server (package `xorg`)  and, of course, docker (package `docker.io`) to run docker images on X.

 Basics:
  - If no additional X server is installed, only less isolated option `--hostdisplay` will work out of the box within X, and option `--xorg` from console.
+(To use `--xorg` within X, look at [setup for option --xorg](#setup-for-option---xorg)).
  - As a well working base for convenience and security, it is recommended to install `xpra`, `xserver-xephyr` and `xvfb`.
 (It's recommended to use latest xpra version from [http://xpra.org](http://xpra.org/)).

 Advanced usage: